 During your visit, you have the option to climb one of the two towers.
 We chose the tower on the Passion façade, hearing that the views over the city centre are amazing.
 Well, this was a total disappointment.
 An elevator whisked us up the tower.
 From the top, our view was through a small window covered with a metal grate.
 All we could see was the scaffolding from the current construction work.
 We never saw those epic views that people told us about.

 Your other option is to climb the tower on the Nativity façade.
 This tower looks out over east Barcelona.
 Whether or not the views are any better, we have no idea.

 For those who want to do this, please note, the only way down either tower is via a spiral staircase.

-TRAVEL TIP: This is very important!
-Book your tickets in advance!
+PRO TRAVEL TIP: This is very important!
+Book your tickets in advance or join a tour of the Sagrada Familia.
 Without pre-purchased tickets, you risk waiting up to two hours in line to enter the Sagrada Familia.
-To purchase your tickets online in advance, visit the Sagrada Familia website.
+To purchase your tickets online in advance, and get updated pricing and hours, visit the Sagrada Familia website.

-Here is yet another Gaudi work of art.
-Yes, Gaudi really left his mark on Barcelona.
+Here is yet another Gaudí work of art.
+Gaudí really left his mark on Barcelona.

-You can purchase tickets to enter Casa Mila.
+You can purchase tickets online in advance for Casa Milà.
 To learn more, visit the official website.

 Park Güell is one of Barcelona’s most popular sites, but is it worth it?
 During peak season, expect huge crowds of people here.
 Entry is limited to 400 people every half hour, which sounds like a lot, but tickets can sell out early in the day.
 Putting a limit on the number of people makes the visit much more enjoyable, just be prepared to buy your tickets in advance.